stan-dev/projpred/cran-comments.md

 ## R CMD check results

-The local checks gave no ERRORs, WARNINGs, or NOTEs.
+The local check gave no ERRORs, WARNINGs, or NOTEs.

 For all three win-builder checks, we get a NOTE at `checking CRAN incoming feasibility ...`: